kenji-tojo/stealth-shaper/README.md

 The program will also save the intermediate shapes under ```build/result``` with ```-s``` flag.

+## License
+The software is free for personal use and non-commercial research conducted within non-commercial organizations.
+If you want to use it for commercial purposes, please contact us.

 ---
 ## More contents are comming soon!